What Is Composite Material?

 Composite plastics refer to those types of plastics that result from bonding two or more homogeneous materials with different material properties to derive a final product with certain desired material and mechanical properties.

-composite material, also called composite, is a solid material that results when two or more different substances, each with its own characteristics, are combined to create a new substance whose properties are superior to those of the original components in a specific application.
+Man made composites or composite material, also called composite, is a solid material that results when two or more different substances are combined, are combined to create a new substance whose properties are superior to those of the original components in a specific application.